Semi-supervised Salient Object Detection with Effective Confidence Estimation: Experimental Results

 \subsection{Performance Comparison}

-As there are few semi-supervised salient object detection models, we also include fully-supervised and weakly-supervised SOD models for comparison on benchmark datasets in Tab.~\ref{tab:SS-SOD_benchmark}.

-\textbf{Quantitative comparison:} It can be seen in Tab.~\ref{tab:SS-SOD_benchmark} that our proposed method performs favourably against previous state-of-the-art semi-supervised SOD methods on all six datasets.
-It is worth noting that we achieve these performances using only 659 fully labeled images, which is much less compared to 1,000 required by SaliencyGAN \cite{SaliencyGAN} and FC-SOD \cite{FC-SOD} and 1,500 by SAL \cite{SAL}.
+\textbf{Quantitative Comparison:} In Tab.~\ref{tab:SS-SOD_benchmark}, we show performance of fully-supervised, weakly-supervised and semi-supervised SOD models for comparison.
+It can be seen in Tab.~\ref{tab:SS-SOD_benchmark} that our proposed method performs favourably against previous state-of-the-art semi-supervised SOD methods on all six datasets.
+It is worth noting that we achieve these performances using only 659 fully labeled images, which is much less compared to the 1,000 images required by SaliencyGAN \cite{SaliencyGAN} and FC-SOD \cite{FC-SOD}, and the 1,500 images used in SAL \cite{SAL}.
 We significantly outperform FC-SOD and SAL in terms of the F-max measure on the DUTS, PASCAL-S, ECSSD and HKU-IS datasets.
-Further, we use a smaller ResNet-50 backbone compared to the ResNet-101 of FC-SOD.
-Our $\mathcal{M}$ evaluations are comparable to SAL.
-This can be attributed to the fact that we use far fewer pixel-level labels, resulting in over-smoothed, though correct, predictions.
+Further, we use a smaller ResNet-50 backbone compared to the ResNet-101 backbone used in FC-SOD.
+Our mean absolute errors $\mathcal{M}$ are comparable to SAL.
+This can be attributed to the fact that we use far fewer pixel-level labels, resulting in smoothed, though correct, predictions.
+With only 659 fully labeled images, the proposed method outperforms the SOD methods trained with weak annotations including image-level labels, scribbles and captions.
+Tab.~\ref{tab:SS-SOD_benchmark} also shows that our approach achieves comparable performance with fully-supervised SOD techniques.

-Our proposed method outperforms the SOD methods trained with weak annotations including image-level labels, scribbles and captions.
-We are significantly ahead of SS \cite{Scribble_Saliency}, the best performing weakly-supervised SOD method, which incorporates foreground and background scribbles as supervision for all training images.
-Compared to fully-supervised SOD methods, our approach achieves similar performance on the PASCAL-S and HKU-IS datasets.
-Our method can even outperform fully-supervised methods CPD \cite{CPD} and BASNet \cite{BASNet} on DUTS and PASCAL-S datasets while using only 659 fully labeled training images.